PKP Group

-PKP Group (Grupa PKP) is a Polish corporate group founded in 2001 from the former state enterprise, Polish State Railways.
+The PKP Group (Grupa PKP) is a Polish corporate group founded in 2001, from the former state enterprise, Polish State Railways.
 The purpose of this change was to separate infrastructure management and transport operations.

 It consists of the following companies, of which PKP S.A. has the dominant position:

 PKP Group has sold PKP Energetyka, an electricity supplier and most of the shares in PKP Polskie Linie Kolejowe, an infrastructure manager.